Vector35/llil_transpiler/README.md

 So how do you actually do it?

-1. compile tests.cpp into tests.o with the architecture want to lift
+1. compile tests.cpp into tests.o with the architecture you want to lift
 2. extract the llil into tests\_il.cpp using ildump2cpp.py
-3. compile tests\_il.cpp with runtime.cpp and main\_x64.cpp (or your corresponding architecture)
+3. compile tests\_il.cpp with runtime.cpp and main.cpp to main

-See Makefile for all of this.

-## What makes this difficult?

-* PUSH() needs to reach into binja's knowledge and find what the stack pointer is, how much it should be decremented
-* ADD() can take different types, and return different types
-* REG() and SET\_REG() need architecture-specific knowledge, eg setting "eax" should affect "rax" too
+4. `./main`

+Using make: `make x64` or `make arm` then `./main`

 ## What else?